agkozak/zcomet/README.md

 ### `unload` \[repository-name\]

 Unloads a plugin that has an [unload function](https://github.com/zdharma/Zsh-100-Commits-Club/blob/master/Zsh-Plugin-Standard.adoc#4-unload-function).
 The implementation is still very basic.

+## Options

+### `--no-submodules`

+By default, if a repository has submodules, `zcomet` will fetch them whenever the `load`, `fpath`, `trigger`, or `update` commands are issued.
+For example, I use [Prezto's `archive` module](https://github.com/sorin-ionescu/prezto/tree/master/modules/archive), but I don't need all of the external prompts in the `prompt` module, so I use `zcomet`'s [`--no-submodules`](#--no-submodules) option:

+    zcomet load --no-submodules sorin-ionescu/prezto modules/archive

+Not fetching the submodules saves a good deal of time when cloning the repository.

 ## Standards Compliance